ONE COOL EARTH

 K-2, 3-6

-In this series, students will learn about weather and weather patterns and how this affects habitat for plants and animals.
+In this series, students will go over what a watershed is, how we live in one, and the importance of protecting it.
 Students will then investigate how energy is transferred throughout the food chain and what makes a habitat suitable for various species.
-Read more about the series here.
+They will close the loop by learning about how watersheds are the habitat for many living things.

 Picture